Azure-Samples/storage-java-ha-ra-grs/README.md

 Fiddler will be used to modify the response from the service to indicate a failure, so it triggers the failover to secondary.

->NOTE
+> NOTE:
->Invalid static route can also be used to simulate failure.
+> An invalid static route can also be used to simulate failure.
->
->

 2. Store your account credentials in enviroment variables securely on the machine running the sample.
 Enter the following command to create and store your **storageConnectionString** in an environment variable.
 The account must have RA-GRS enabled, or the sample fails.